apache/spark/CONTRIBUTING.md

 ## Documentation

 The latest API documentation is usually available [here](https://airflow.incubator.apache.org/).
-To generate a local version, you need to have installed airflow with the `doc` extra.
-In that case you can generate the doc by running:
+To generate a local version, you need to have set up an Airflow development environemnt (see below).
+Also install the `doc` extra.

+    pip install -e .[doc]

+Generate the documentation by running:

     cd docs && ./build.sh

+Only a subset of the API reference documentation builds.
+Install additional extras to build the full API reference.

 ## Development and Testing